Hemifacial Microsomia: Definition, Classification, & Treatment

 Definition of Hemifacial Microsomia

 Hemifacial microsomia is a congenital condition characterised by a spectrum of underdeveloped facial features.
-It is the commonest craniofacial abnormality3 and usually occurs from sporadic mutations4 that affect the first and second branchial arches.
+It is the most common craniofacial abnormality (Grabb, 1965) and usually occurs from sporadic mutations (Burck, 1983) that affect the first and second branchial arches.

 Other names for hemifacial microsomia include First and Second Brachial Arch Syndrome, Otomandibular Dysostosis, Craniofacial Microsomia, or the oculoauriculovertebral spectrum.
 It correlates with Tessier Craniofacial Cleft 7.

-Fun Fact: It is hypothesised that hemifacial microsomia may be due to a haemorrhage from an abnormal stapedial artery6 or mesodermal insufficiency5
+Fun Fact: It is hypothesised that hemifacial microsomia may be due to a haemorrhage from an abnormal stapedial artery (Poswillo, 1973) or mesodermal insufficiency (Stark, 1962).

 Clinical Features of Hemifacial Microsomia